jaylee1021/weather-dashboard/README.md

 # Limitation

-- Due to limitation weather source from Weather API, not all applicable aviation weather data is available.
+- Due to limitation weather source from Weather API, not all applicable aviation weather data are available.

 # Sources